 Martini culture has been muddled with high-cal impostors like Cosmos, apple martinis, and—the biggest offender—creamy dessert martinis.
 Take a cue from “Mad Men” and enjoy a classic vodka or gin martini, which is mixed with dry vermouth and include no fattening additives.
 Those bleu cheese-stuffed olives, however, are another story.

 A refreshing gin and tonic might not seem terribly bad for you, but tonic water is made with high fructose corn syrup or sugar and clocks in at over 125 calories per can or small bottle.
 Instead, try mixing gin with club soda and only adding a small splash of tonic for fizzy sweetness.

 This bygone cocktail usually mixes Champagne, lemon juice, cognac or gin, and sugar.
-Instead of the sugar, add a small splash of antioxidant-packed pomegranate juice or kidney-healthy cranberry concentrate (that’s 100% pure cranberry juice).
-Not only will it taste super-tangy, but it’ll have a seasonal red tint.
+Instead of the sugar, add a small splash of antioxidant-packed pomegranate juice or kidney-healthy cranberry concentrate (that’s 100 percent pure cranberry juice).
+Not only will it taste super-tangy, but it’ll also have a seasonal red tint.

 A version of this article was originally published in December 2013.